-8.4 UNDERPINNING PRINCIPLES
+5.0 UNDERPINNING PRINCIPLES

-The need for treatment of acutely disturbed behaviour requires careful clinical judgement.
+5.1 The need for treatment of acutely disturbed behaviour requires careful clinical judgement.
 Treatment of acutely disturbed behaviour should not be carried out without an assessment of the physical health of the patient, non-chronological age (frailty), and consideration of concurrent medication.
-In particular the presence of delirium or intoxication should be considered before treatment is commenced.
+In

-The consultant psychiatrist and multidisciplinary team, including a specialist clinical pharmacist, should undertake a full assessment.
-Extra care should be taken in the following circumstances:

-- the presence of prolonged QTc syndromes - the concurrent use of medication that lengthens the QTc interval (see Annex 1 for a list of medicines known to prolong QT interval)

-- the presence of certain disorders affecting metabolism, e.g. dehydration, hypo/hyperthermia, stress, extreme emotion, extreme physical exertion, physical illness and dementia - Patients with limited or unknown history - Patients who have not had physical observations undertaken

-Attention should be given to advance directives or parental consent if appropriate.4

-The dose of medication must be individualised for each patient.
-The prescription will depend on several factors including age, non-chronological age (frailty), associated physical disorders, and other medication prescribed.

-Treatment of acutely disturbed behaviour is potentially hazardous.
-Medical support should normally be available, and attendance of medical staff required if requested by the nurse in charge when this treatment is undertaken, in order to deal with adverse medicine reactions, over sedation or the need to reverse benzodiazepine-induced respiratory depression through the administration of intravenous flumazenil.

-Resuscitation equipment must be available and easily accessible (within 3 minutes) at sites where treatment of acutely disturbed behaviour may be undertaken.
+- 5.2 The consultant psychiatrist and multidisciplinary team, including a specialist clinical pharmacist, should undertake a full assessment.
+Extra care should be taken in the following circumstances: - the presence of prolonged QTc syndromes - the concurrent use of medication that lengthens the QTc interval (see Annex 1 for a list of drugs known to prolong QT interval) - the presence of certain disorders affecting metabolism, e.g. dehydration, hypo/hyperthermia, stress, extreme emotion, extreme physical exertion, physical illness and dementia - 5.3 Attention should be given to advance directives or parental consent if appropriate. - 5.4 The dose of medication must be individualised for each patient.
+The prescription will depend on several factors including age, non-chronological age (frailty), associated physical disorders, and other medication prescribed. - 5.5 Treatment of acutely disturbed behaviour is potentially hazardous.
+Medical support should normally be available, and attendance of medical staff required if requested by the nurse in charge when this treatment is undertaken, in order to deal with adverse drug reactions, over sedation or the need to reverse benzodiazepine-induced respiratory depression through the administration of intravenous flumazenil. - 5.5.1 Resuscitation equipment must be available and easily accessible (within 3 minutes) at sites where treatment of acutely disturbed behaviour may be undertaken.
 Equipment available must include an automatic external defibrillator, a bag valve mask, oxygen and suction equipment.
-All equipment must be properly maintained and checked on a weekly basis, and a record maintained.

-Procyclidine injection must be available before treatment is commenced.

-Flumazenil must be available at all sites, wherever parenteral benzodiazepines are prescribed, however note that flumazenil is administered intravenously.10

-In the event of a medical emergency, for example respiratory compromise, where a doctor is not available to attend, an ambulance should be requested via the normal '999' route.

-Plans for the management of individual patients should, ideally, be made in advance with the aim of preventing disturbed behaviour and reducing the risk of violence.
-Nursing interventions (de-escalation), increasing nursing levels, transfer to a PICU and pharmacological strategies are all options that may be employed.3
+All equipment must be properly maintained and checked on a weekly basis, and a record maintained. - 5.5.2 Procyclidine injection must be available before treatment is commenced. - 5.5.3 Flumazenil must be available at all sites, wherever parenteral benzodiazepines are prescribed. - 5.5.4 In the event of a medical emergency, for example respiratory compromise, where a doctor is not available to attend, an ambulance should be requested via the normal '999' route. - 5.6 Plans for the management of individual patients should, ideally, be made in advance with the aim of preventing disturbed behaviour and reducing the risk of violence.
+Nursing interventions (de-escalation), increasing nursing levels, transfer to a PICU and pharmacological strategies are all options that may be employed.

-Some patients may express a particular preference through an advance directive for the medication they wish to be considered, or other strategies to be utilised in managing their aggression.
-These should be respected, although health and safety consideration may determine that other methods of treatment are used.

-All staff need to be aware of the legal framework that authorises the use of treatment of acutely disturbed behaviour, physical intervention and seclusion.
-The guidance of the Mental Health Act Code of Practice18 should be followed, with any departures clearly recorded and justified as being in the patient's best interest.
+- 5.7 Some patients may express a particular preference through an advance directive for the medication they wish to be considered, or other strategies to be utilised in managing their aggression.
+These should be respected, although health and safety consideration may determine that other methods of treatment are used. - 5.8 All staff need to be aware of the legal framework that authorises the use of treatment of acutely disturbed behaviour, physical intervention and seclusion.
+The guidance of the Mental Health Act Code of Practice should be followed, with any departures clearly recorded and justified as being in the patient's best interest.

-Mental Health Act Code of Practice18 paragraph 26.99 states:
+Mental Health Act Code of Practice paragraph 26.99 states: